Visas and Health in Nepal

 Currency: Nepalese rupee

-All visitors, with the exception of Indians, will be required to carry a visa that can vary in duration from 15 days to 2 months (with multiple entry).
+All visitors, with the exception of Indians, require a visa, the duration of which can vary from 15 days to 2 months (with multiple entries).
 They can be extended for up to 3 months by applying on site for $50/month.
-Hikers must obtain trekking permits, also issued on site.
+Trekkers must obtain trekking permits, also issued locally.

 French Embassy in Kathmandu